 VAR

-The VAR function is a powerful tool for data analysis, and it can be used in combination with other SQL functions to gain insights into large datasets.
-To use the VAR function in SQL, you provide the column or expression that contains the values you want to calculate the variance for.
-The result of the VAR function is a decimal value that represents the variance of the dataset.
+The VAR function is powerful and can be used with other SQL functions to derive insights from large data sets.
+You provide it with the column or an expression as an argument containing the values that you are interested in calculating variance with.
+A result of this VAR function is a decimal value representing the variance of a dataset.

 Syntax: